NetworkBlockDevice/nbd/doc/proto.md

     request, but MAY send the content chunks in any order (the client MUST reassemble content chunks into the correct order), and MAY send additional content chunks even after reporting an error chunk.
-Note that a request for more than 2^32 - 8 bytes (if permitted by block size constraints) MUST be split into at least two chunks, so as not to overflow the length field of a reply while still allowing space for the offset of each chunk.
+A server MAY support read requests larger than the maximum payload size by splitting the response across multiple chunks (in particular, a request for more than 2^32 - 8 bytes containing data rather than holes MUST be split to avoid overflowing the 32-bit `NBD_REPLY_TYPE_OFFSET_DATA` length field); however, the server is also permitted to reject large read requests up front, so a client should be prepared to retry with smaller requests if a large request fails.

     When no error is detected, the server MUST send enough data chunks to cover the entire region described by the offset and length of the client's request.

     To minimize traffic, the server MAY use a content or error chunk as the final chunk by setting the `NBD_REPLY_FLAG_DONE` flag, but